Ángel Hernando

-Ángel Hernando (born inHuelva, 1959), is a professor at the University of Huelva.
+Ángel Hernando (born 1959 in Huelva), is a professor at the University of Huelva.

 Biography

 He is a professor at the University of Huelva, specialist in evolutionary psychology and education, and media education.
 He is the associate editor of Comunicar Journal, which was ranked in 2015 in the eleventh position in the world and first in Spanish of CiteScore in the category of cultural studies with a score of 1.93.
 In the Integrated Classification of Scientific Journals it is positioned in the highest category, the A + Excellence, in which those located in the first quartile of the categories of the Journal Citation Reports are positioned.
 He is also a member of scientific councils of other journals such as Apuntes de Psicología.

 He is a researcher at the Agora research group at the University of Huelva, a member of Comunicar Group and the Red Interuniversitaria Euroamericana de Investigación sobre Competencias Mediáticas para la Ciudadanía (ALFAMED).
 He has also participated in several research projects for the Ministry of Science and Technology, Interreg III, E-learning, Lengthening and INTI of the European Union.